Learning Music-Dance Representations through Explicit-Implicit Rhythm Synchronization: Introduction

+In this paper, we focus on the \textit{rhythm} of dancing videos, which represents the amplitude of music intensity and dancing motions.
+As illustrated in Fig.~\ref{figure1}, dancers tend to rhythmically move by music at the same frequency to make dances more coordinated.
+Such temporal key moments of dancing motions are usually in sync with music rhythms, which can be reflected by the audio onset features.
+Inspired by this insight, we argue that the pattern of dancing motions, termed as the \textit{visual rhythms}, should be synchronous with music rhythms.
+This temporal correspondence can further be utilized as the supervised signals.
 Specifically, the synchronization of music and dance rhythms is conducted both explicitly and implicitly.
-We argue that rhythms are implied in the auditory and visual contents, thus we leverage the consistency between audio and visual streams to perform implicit rhythm alignment.
+Since rhythms are implied in the auditory and visual contents, we leverage the consistency between audio and visual streams to perform implicit rhythm alignment.
 Moreover, the audio onset, which refers to the beginning of a musical note, can be regarded as the music rhythm.
 In this work, we train the model to learn visual rhythms based on appearance and motion cues, which are expected to be aligned with music rhythms in an explicit way.
-Finally, the entire model is unified by joint training for the multimodal representation as well as visual rhythm extraction.
-By leveraging the joint representation and visual rhythms, MuDaR can be applied to many downstream applications.
+Finally, the entire model is unified by joint training for multimodal representation as well as visual rhythm extraction, which can further be applied to many downstream applications.
 We conduct experiments on three practical tasks: dance classification, music-dance retrieval, and music-dance retargeting.
 The comparison with other self-supervised audio-visual methods verifies the effectiveness of our framework.
+Our contributions are summarized as follows: